Appendix 2: Terms of reference of the Acas Council Audit committee

-The Audit Committee will formally report back in writing to the Council after each meeting.
-This report will also be submitted to the Acas Board who will consider the work of the Audit Committee annually.
+The Chair of the Audit Committee will formally report to the Council after each meeting.
+The Acas Executive Board will consider the work of the Audit Committee annually.

 The specific duties of the Audit Committee will be to:

-- review corporate governance assurances including Acas' systems for the assessment and management of risk, the Statement of Internal Control and monitoring arrangements for maintaining standards of business conduct and probity
+review corporate governance assurances including Acas' systems for the assessment and management of risk, the Statement of Corporate Governance and monitoring arrangements for maintaining standards of business conduct and probity

 Programme of work

-- Comment on the accounts for the year just finished prior to their submission for external audit
+Scrutinise the Accounts for the year just finished prior to their submission for external audit;

-- Consider the results of the Accounting Officer's review of the effectiveness of the system of internal control in relation to the Statement of Internal Control (SIC) and comment on the consequent draft SIC prior to submission for external audit
+Consider the results of the Accounting Officer's review of the effectiveness of the system of internal control in relation to the Statement of Corporate Governance and comment on the consequent draft statement prior to submission for external audit.

 The Autumn meeting will: